kaizen

 what's been floating my boat lately:

-• hiking
+• hiking with the family

 • "How fortunate for governments that the people they administer don't think."